anugrahbsoe/PCA_verification/README.md

 PCA_verification
 ================

-Developing an IP based software in MATLAB that can verify mounted PCB components.
+An Image Processing software in MATLAB using IP and Computer Vision Toolbox that can verify mounted PCB’s components and give a report on missing/extra components.
+Automated Quality Assurance (QA) Testing software.

+Documentation will be added soon.